Azure/azure-sdk/docs/dotnet/introduction.md

 The pipeline can be found in the [Azure.Core] package, and it takes care of many [General Azure SDK Guidelines][general-guidelines].
 Details of the pipeline design and usage are described in section [Using HttpPipeline](#dotnet-usage-httppipeline) below.
 If you can't use the pipeline, you must implement [all the general requirements of Azure SDK]({{ "/general_azurecore.html" | relative_url }}) manually.

-{% include requirement/MUSTNOT id="dotnet-general-parameter-validation" %} define your own parameter validation class.

-Use the `Argument` class in Azure.Core or even "extend" it (it's a partial class included as source) with project-specific argument assertions.
-See remarks on the `Argument` class for more information.

 # API Design {#dotnet-api}

 ## Service Client Design {#dotnet-client}